mikoSL/Kubernetes/Certified_Kubernetes_Administrator_Course/Quiz/README.md

 35. Using latest version of Kubernetes but disallow any features that are not part of v1 API. append **--runtime-config=api/all=false, api/v1=true** to the command that bring up his apiserver. **apiserver is the only piece that requires configuration to this possible**.

 36. **Node self registration mode** can easily add nodes to your cluster.
 When the kubelet flag **--register-node** is true(the default), kubelet will attempt to register itself with AIP server.
 This the prefered pattern, used by most distros.

+37. **Ingress** allows us to abstract away the implementation details of routes into the cluster, such as load balancers.
+An API object aht manages external access to the services in a cluster, usually HTTP.

+38. If an ingress request is made with **no associated rules**, all traffic is sent to a **single host**.
+This is a useful way of setting up common error pages, such as the location of a unified 404 pages.

+39. **CNI** handles inter-pod communication.
+It allows **pods** to communicate with one another **within a cluster** regardless of which node they are on.

+40. YAML for a **network policy**, the pattern is **Preamble, podSelector, ingress and/or engress rules**.
+Preamble contains apiVersion, kind, metadata. podSelector to determine which pods this policy oversees and the rules.

+41. If a service called "web-head" is exposed in the default namespace, then other pods can resolve it using all of these hostnames except **web-head.local**.
+The .local will not work!

+42. **Network policies** determines how a set of pods are allowed communicate with one another and other network endpoints.
+It determine what traffic gets into and out of a pod.
+CNI must support them, though, but not of them do.

+43. For a user to be able to request an ingress resource, cluster must have an ingress controller compatible with available and appropriate service providers like load balancers.
+With kubernetes, the general rule of thumb is that YAML requests will return successfully, but if there is no service to fulfill it then the request will have **no effect**.